OfficeDev/outlook-dev-docs/docs/payments/reference.md

 #### Handle shipping option change

 When the `event` property in the incoming request is set to `shippingoptionchange` your webhook should check which shipping option was selected by the user and update the invoice accordingly.
+This event is triggered when the user selects or changes the shipping option in Outlook.

 > [!NOTE]
 > Your webhook will only receive this event if you set the `requestShipping` property in the `PaymentOptions` object to `true` in your response to the `loadentity` event for this invoice.